QUICC-FOR/Cross-Scale-Model-Integration-Examples/README.md

 -------------------
 Both examples are provided as a collection of scripts.
 Order matters (more so for example 2, but to some extent for example 1 as well).
 A list of all scripts and the proper order follows.
-Note that when two scripts have the same number, the order does not matter.
 The examples are easiest to run by invoking them with `Rscript` at the command line, as follows:

 	cd path/to/desired/example
     Rscript file.r